sign up log in

 The Government has provided details on how the country will manage and conserve fuel if the situation worsens.

-Finance Minister Nicola Willis and Associate Energy Minister Shane Jones made the announcement from Parliament on Friday. with Willis said the measures; “reflect the specific potential risks New Zealand could face as a result of major fuel disruption driven by the conflict in the Middle East”.
+Finance Minister Nicola Willis and Associate Energy Minister Shane Jones made the announcement from Parliament on Friday.
+Willis said the measures; “reflect the specific potential risks New Zealand could face as a result of major fuel disruption driven by the conflict in the Middle East”.

 “New Zealand has sufficient fuel stocks, but we are planning for potential scenarios where obtaining future supply could become increasingly difficult," Jones said.